If you’re on the hunt for some low carb breakfast recipes, look no further than this keto chocolate granola recipe!

 For a to-go option, try this nifty hack using mason jars and a fruit cup.
 This will keep your granola from getting soggy sitting in your yogurt!

-There SO many ways to eat this low carb chocolate granola!
+There SO many ways to eat this keto chocolate granola!
 Here are a few of my faves:

-- Over low carb greek yogurt with some freshly sliced fruit
+- Over keto greek yogurt with some freshly sliced fruit

 - Use it as an energy mix for hikes or long days

-- With some low carb milk, hot or cold!
+- With some keto milk, hot (ala low carb oatmeal), or cold!

-- Over low carb ice cream… ohhh ya!
+- Over this keto ice cream recipe… ohhh ya!

 Looking to make this grain free granola your own special way?
 Let’s mix this cereal up a little!

-YES!
-Great idea… savory granola is an awesome topping for salads, soups, and casseroles.
+- Turn this into savory granola.
+Savory granola is an awesome topping for salads, soups, and casseroles.
 Simply skip the sweetener (and cocoa powder depending on your recipe) and bake per instructions.

-- Add them to a large bowl with the coconut and stir.
+- Add them to a large bowl with the shredded coconut (3 cups) and stir.

 - Pour contents of the small bowl over the coconut and pecans and stir to combine.

-- Spread in a thin and even layer on 2 lined baking sheets.
+- Spread in a thin and even layer on prepared baking sheets.